cameron-martin/vrt.js/README.md

 # vrt.js

+All visual regression testing libraries that I have seen are quite opinionated.
+For example, they only work with selenium, or only take screenshots of entire pages, or can only compare against baselines stored on the filesystem.
+This means deviating from their restrictions is difficult. vrt.js takes a more modular approach.
+You can think of it as a toolkit or framework for building a visual regression testing system yourself.
+Most of the behaviour is behind interfaces, their implementations specified in the configuration file.

 ## Concepts

 * **Backend** - Something that yields screenshots.
 You will have one of these for either side of the comparison.
 Screenshots can come from anywhere - the filesystem, S3, a browser, etc. Screenshots have an associated key, which is an arbitrary dictionary of properties.
 This is used to pair screenshots yielded from the "before" and "after" backend.